Empower all students to become emotionally intelligent life-long learners who are resilient, curious, inclusive, and empathic.

 Eanes ISD students have access to both a school counselor and a school-based therapist on every campus; these mental health professionals collaborate with each other as well as with other professional staff to support overall student wellness, including their academic, career, and social-emotional development.

 School Counselors have experience as teachers, have earned a masters’ degree, and are certified by the state as a school counselor.
 Elementary schools have one school counselor per campus; middle schools have three school counselors per campus (one counselor per grade level), and the high school has seven school counselors (the student’s counselor is determined by the first letter of their last name).
-The work of school counselors revolves around the four components of the Texas model for a comprehensive school counseling program:
+The work of school counselors revolves around ASCA Mindsets and Behaviors and the the four components of the Texas model for a comprehensive school counseling program:

 - Guidance Curriculum – teaching students various transferable skills through classroom lessons or activities.